This page guides you through Git setup and contribution process.

 Merging a PR (yours or contributors)

 Start with reading GitHub PR merging locally.
 Remember that pull requests are equivalent to a remote github branch with potentially a multitude of commits.
 In this case it is recommended to squash remote commit history to have one commit per issue, rather than merging in a multitude of contributor’s commits.
-In order to do that, as well as close the PR at the same time, it is recommended to use squash commits.
+In order to do that, as well as to close the PR at the same time, it is recommended to use squash commits.
 Merging pull requests are equivalent to a “pull” of a contributor’s branch:

 git checkout master # switch to local master branch git pull apache master # fast-forward to current remote HEAD git pull --squash https://github.com/cuser/incubator-rocketmq.git ROCKETMQ-xxxx # merge to master

-If you are ready to merge your own (committer’s) PR you probably only need to merge (not pull), since you have a local copy that you’ve been working on.
+If you are ready to merge your own (committer’s) PR you only need to merge (not pull), since you have a local copy that you’ve been working on.
 This is the branch that you used to create the PR.

 git checkout master # switch to local master branch git pull apache master # fast-forward to current remote HEAD git merge --squash ROCKETMQ-xxxx